werf/werf/docs/documentation/pages_en/advanced/storage_layouts.md

     - Kubernetes will pull images from the primary repository to run the application containers.
     - The same stages that make up the assembled image are used as the final images.

-**Cleaning (CAUTION!).** The primary repository must be persistent for werf to work properly; images this repo can only be deleted via a dedicated `werf cleanup` command.
-The primary repository serves as the build cache and keeps the project's history (similar to the commit history in the Git repo).
+**Cleaning (CAUTION!).** The primary repository must be persistent for werf to work properly; images this repo can only be deleted via the `werf cleanup` command.
+The primary repository is different from a regular build cache for the project since it keeps the project's history (similar to the commit history in the Git repo).

 In addition to the primary repository, werf features other repository types that can handle some of its functions.
 We will discuss them below.
 Note that the **primary repository is mandatory** (werf cannot work without it) while all **other repos are optional**; they were created to replace the primary repository in some activities in the project installation.

 ### Secondary repository

 * You can specify it via the `--secondary-repo` parameter (or `WERF_SECONDARY_REPO_<NAME>` environment variable).
-* There can be one or more secondary repos.
+* There can be one or more such repos.

-This read-only repository acts as an assembly cache for previously built stages *(see the [primary repository](#primary-repository) features)*.
+This read-only repository acts as an assembly cache for previously built stages *(see the [primary repository](#primary-repository) functions)*.

 Usually, the existing primary repository from another project installation is used as a secondary repo.
 Missing stages will be copied from the secondary repository to the primary one if needed (thus, you do not have to build them from scratch).
 On the other hand, werf will push newly built stages to the primary repository because the secondary repo is read-only (i.e., you cannot write new data into it).